 Degrees and Certifications:

-The process for determining the district’s Teacher of the Year begins with recommendations from students, teachers, parents and administrators at each school building.
-Building teachers then vote to select the top five teachers.
-Those nominees then develop portfolios which are then reviewed and scored by a committee of parents, teachers and students from each school.
-From that process, one teacher in each building emerges as a District Teacher of the Year candidate.
+Choosing the district’s teacher of the year is a multi-step process.
+First, students, teachers, parents and administrators at each school building make recommendations.
+Then, building teachers vote for the top candidates.
+Those nominees develop portfolios that are then reviewed and scored by a committee of parents, teachers and students from each school.
+From that process, one teacher in each building emerges as a candidate.

 Each candidate makes a more in-depth portfolio, including educational history and professional development, awards and recognition, philosophy of teaching, community service and letters of support.
 Administrators, school board members, teachers, parents and students then independently read and score them.

 Teams consisting of the district superintendent, principals, teachers and parents then conduct classroom observations and interviews with the finalists.
 Each team member awards an overall score for each candidate.
 After a discussion and review of all scores, the district’s teacher of the year is selected.